tw-in-js/twind/README.md

 ---

-If you are here then the likelihood is that you using Tailwind or a CSS-in-JS solution such as styled-components, emotion or goober in order to style your web applications.
+If you are here then the likelihood is that you are using Tailwind or a CSS-in-JS solution such as styled-components, Emotion or goober in order to style your web applications.
 These packages have proven overwhelmingly popular and revolutionized web development as we know it.

-The purpose of this project is unify these two approaches; embracing the flexibility of CSS-in-JS whilst conforming to the carefully considered constraints of the Tailwind API.
+The purpose of this project is to unify these two approaches; embracing the flexibility of CSS-in-JS whilst conforming to the carefully considered constraints of the Tailwind API.

 We hope to create a place for likeminded people to discuss issues, share ideas and collaborate.

 ## Quickstart

-If you would like to get started with twind right away then copy paste this code into your favorite sandbox.
+If you would like to get started with twind right away then copy paste this code into your favorite sandbox:

 ```js
 import { tw } from 'https://cdn.skypack.dev/twind'